Vaccinate a child

 Vaccines are the most simple, low-cost and effective way of safeguarding a child’s health.
-They act as a shield, protecting children and newborn babies from dangerous diseases and saving up to 3 million lives each year.
+They act as a shield, protecting children and newborn babies from dangerous diseases.
+Each year vaccines save between 2 to 3 million young lives*.

 Your life-saving donation will provide urgently needed vaccines to children all around the world, from the Pacific, to the Congo, Yemen and more.

 Nine-year-old Senerita receives a measles vaccination in Leauvaa Village, as part of a UNICEF-supported National Vaccination Campaign.